-- For each iteration, the search yields a path for each move from the root to a leaf node that results in either the correct minimax value or an upper bound on its value. - This path is often called principle variation (PV) or principle continuation. - Q: What moves are considered good in the context of Monte-Carlo simulation? - There is currently no equivalent ideas for iterative deepening. - ▶ Need other techniques for better timing control. - Can information in the previous-ply Monte-Carlo search be used in searching this ply?
+- For each iteration, the search yields a path for each move from the root to a leaf node that results in either the correct minimax value or an upper bound on its value. - This path is often called principle variation (PV) or principle continuation. - Q: What moves are considered good in the context of Monte-Carlo simulation? - Can information in Monte-Carlo search accumulated in the previous plys be used in searching this ply?